dsanders11/imagebitmap-getimagedata-demo/README.md

 C920 Pro.
 Swapfile is disabled during testing to avoid the uncertainty that might cause with the performance results.

 Average CPU and memory usage data were gathered at 5 second intervals over a 2 minute period using `sar`.
+Baseline memory usage for the system is 140-180 MB.

-Baseline memory usage for the system is 140-170 MB.
+The test demo uses the `ImageData` to compute the average color of the frame.
+It uses striding so that it takes less than 30 MS for a 1080px image so that it is not the bottleneck in the test.

 All test runs involved a fresh start of the browser.